Finding-debug/SchnurriTV_IYKYK/README.md

 # SchnurriTV_IYKYK
-I do not create this
+I did not create this
 I am making this repo for Archive Purposes
 Enjoy